-Who knew how easy and cheap it was to make gorgeous sea glass out of any old glass bottle or jar?
-I’m showing how this fun spray paint craft is perfect for upcycling any glass decor! ⟹
+Inside: Who knew how easy and cheap it was to make gorgeous sea glass out of any old glass bottle or jar?
+I’m showing how this fun and easy DIY is perfect for upcycling any glass decor! ➡

 Some might think I’m lazy because I don’t want crafts to be too involved.
 I prefer the term “time-efficient.”

-That’s why I like to decorate with what I already have and so I pulled out a box of old mason jars.
-Then I remembered… there was a craft paint that I saw on the internet that I had just been looking for an excuse to try out.
+I remembered a craft paint that I saw on the internet that I had just been looking for an excuse to try out.
 And here was my chance because it would add the prettiest touch of blue to my patriotic centerpiece.

-And this stuff ended up being so cool I just HAD to share it with y’all!
+And for five dollars, this stuff ended up being so cool I just had to share it!

 This post contains Amazon and other affiliate links for your convenience.
 As an Amazon Associate I earn from qualifying purchases.
 If you purchase something through any link, I may receive a small commission, at no extra charge to you.
 I only recommend products that I love or would purchase for myself.
 See my full disclosure here.